nunq/huec/README.md

 ```
 ### profiles

-profiles can be set in config.h using a 2d array
+profiles can be set in profiles.h using a 2d array

 ## other

-the implementation of `-g` is kind of bad (see: valgrind).

-most of the files are header files because i didn't know how they worked back then, still won't fix it though, because i'm lazy and it *just works*.

 license: GPLv3